vmware/vic/tests/test-cases/Group1-Docker-Commands/1-43-Docker-CP-Offline.md

 13. Issue docker cp offline:/dne/. . to the new VIC appliance
 14. Issue docker cp dne/ offline:/ to the new VIC appliance
 15. Remove offline container
-16. Create a container named offline with a small volume attached to it
+16. Create a container with a small volume attached to it
-17. Issue docker cp largefile.txt offline:/small to the new VIC appliance
+17. Issue docker cp largefile.txt ${cid}:/small to the new VIC appliance
 18. Remove offline container
 19. Create a container with a single volume attached to it
 20. Issue docker cp foo.txt ${cid}:/vol1 to the new VIC appliance